-The game is considered the eighth and last title to date in the core Dizzy series (excluding action or puzzle oriented spin-offs such as Kwik Snax).
+This game is considered the seventh and last title to date in the core Dizzy series (excluding action or puzzle oriented spin-offs such as Kwik Snax, Fast Food etc.).

 This was also the first full price Dizzy game released for the home computer formats - previous games had been available at budget prices.

-In all previous Dizzy games, the Spectrum version was the base version of the game, with graphics ported to the Amstrad CPC & Commodore 64.
+All previous Dizzy adventure games, the Spectrum version was the base version of the game, with graphics ported to the Amstrad CPC & Commodore 64.

-In this final game the Amstrad & Commodore both had versions programmed specifically for them, taking advantage of their enhanced graphical abilities.
+With this game however, the Amstrad and Commodore both had versions programmed specifically for them, taking advantage of their enhanced graphical abilities.

-The Spectrum version featured a version of the "jumping" Dizzy sprite that set it apart from all previous Dizzy games: the character now span three times with one jump rather than twice, making him appear faster, and rather than tumbling after an awkward landing, Dizzy now landed on his feet.
+The 8-bit versions featured a version of the "jumping" Dizzy sprite that set it apart from all previous Dizzy games: the character now span three times with one jump rather than twice, making him appear faster, and rather than tumbling after an awkward landing, Dizzy now landed on his feet.

 He could even be directionally-controlled during a fall, rather than left to tumble mid-air to an inevitable position.
 These alterations to the main character's behaviour made Crystal Kingdom Dizzy differ greatly from its predecessors.

-On the fourth level of the game, there is a parody of the 90's UK TV game show "The Crystal Maze", a Richard O'Brien look-a-like is featured on the level who tells Dizzy to collect a Crystal, which is placed at the end of an obsticle course.
+A Richard O'Brien look-a-like is featured at the beggining of the level who tells Dizzy to collect a Crystal, which is placed at the end of an obsticle course.